Taiwanese Street Food!

 🐔 3.
 Fried Chicken Fillet (雞排) — As Big As Your Face

 Taiwanese street food’s fried chicken and said, “Let’s make it HUGE.”
 It’s marinated, deep-fried, and sprinkled with five-spice chili powder.
 It crunches loud enough to scare pigeons.
-Read more【Taiwan Food Tour】Explore Shilin Night Market with Insiders
+Read more about【Taiwan Food Tour】Explore Shilin Night Market with Insiders.

 Where to munch: